flairNLP/zelda/README.md

 | CL-Recall     |               |               ||||||||

 ### Other Scripts
-All other scripts in this repository (e.g. scripts_for_test_data, scripts_for_canidate_lists) must not be used and are added for transparency reasons, to show how we created ZELDA.
+All other scripts in this repository (e.g. scripts_for_test_data, scripts_for_candidate_lists) must not be used and are added for transparency reasons, to show how we created ZELDA.
 The data (id-title dictionaries, candidate lists, etc.) was created in October, 2022.
 Executing the scripts at another time might change the resulting objects because Wikipedia continuously evolves.